Pali and Sanskrit are closely related languages which both originate from India.

 guṇa | गुण (guṇa) | a quality |

-Sanskrit is an older language than Pali.
-Sanskrit is over 3000 years old, the oldest known Sanskrit text is the Rigveda which dates from the second millennium BCE.
-The Pali language is between 2300 and 2500 years old.
+Sanskrit is an ancient language that predates Pali.
+Sanskrit is over 3000 years old, with the oldest known Sanskrit text being the Rigveda, which dates from the second millennium BCE.
+In comparison, Pali is a younger language, estimated to be between 2300 and 2500 years old.

-In Ancient India, Sanskrit was a literary, scholarly and scriptural language.
-Alongside Sanskrit were other languages and dialects which were spoken by the ordinary people.
-These vernacular languages spoken during that period and belonging to the same language family as Sanskrit are called Prakrits.
+In ancient India, Sanskrit was primarily used as a literary, scholarly, and scriptural language, while other languages and dialects were spoken by the general population.
+Those vernacular languages spoken during that period which belong to the same language family as Sanskrit are called Prakrits.

-The Relationship between Sanskrit and the Prakrits languages is similar to the relationship between the Classical Latin used by Caesar and the form of Latin which was later used by the common people (known as “colloquial Latin” or “vulgar Latin”)
+The relationship between Sanskrit and the Prakrits is similar to the relationship between the Classical Latin used by Caesar and the form of Latin used by the common people, known as “colloquial Latin” or “vulgar Latin.”

 Many prefixes used in Pali are similar to the corresponding Sanskrit prefix.

-In both Pali and Sanskrit, the prefix « vi- » is used to express separation or opposition.
+In both languages, the prefix « vi- » is used to express separation or opposition:

-A variety of different scripts have been used to write Sanskrit, including the Brahmi script, the Devanagari script and the Kannada script.
-Today, Sanskrit texts which are published for an English-speaking audience are often either in the Devanagari script (which also is used for Hindi and Nepali), or transliterated to the Roman alphabet.
+Sanskrit has been written using different scripts, such as the Brahmi, Devanagari, and Kannada scripts.
+Nowadays, Sanskrit texts published for English-speaking readers are either in the Devanagari script (also used for Hindi and Nepali) or transliterated into the Roman alphabet.

 References: